-To graduate as a Williams Honors Scholar, students must satisfy all requirements for graduation from the School of Nursing in addition to the Honors College requirements.
+To graduate as a Williams Honors Scholar, each student will complete an Honors Research Project that is documented in an Honors thesis.
+This project is an individual or group effort and is guided by a faculty member.
+Additionally, students must satisfy all requirements for graduation from the School of Nursing in addition to the Honors College requirements.
 The Honors Distribution contract guides the student's course selection to complete the General Education curriculum delineated in the Honors Curriculum Plan and fulfillment of the prerequisite courses for the Nursing Major.
 Students who successfully complete the curriculum and honors project with a cumulative GPA of 3.40 or higher, graduate as Williams Honors Scholar.
 For further information, please contact the Williams Honors College office.